Felonies

 With every case I take on, I work to provide compassionate and personalized legal criminal defense representation tailored to your unique legal needs.

 If you have been charged with a felony, contact a St. George felony lawyer today.
-You can reach my office at (435) 740-8460 to schedule your free initial consultation.
+You can reach my office at (435) 740-8460 to schedule your initial consultation.

 How Utah Felonies Are Classified